-NVIDIA: A Stupendous Dividend Growth Stock BUT You'd Be Crazy To Buy Right Now
+NVIDIA: A Stupendous Dividend Growth Stock, But You'd Be Crazy To Buy Right Now

 |$12.6 billion

-Given the massive R&D spending of Qualcomm and Intel NVIDIA could easily end up having to raise its R&D spending just to remain competitive, much less win market share while maintaining its current excellent margins.
+Given the massive R&D spending of Qualcomm and Intel, NVIDIA could easily end up having to raise its R&D spending just to remain competitive, much less win market share while maintaining its current excellent margins.

 All of which means that even if NVIDIA does end up winning the future, investors who buy at too high a price might easily end up losing out.

-Bottom line: NVIDIA might prove a must own tech dividend growth stock, BUT only at the right price so wait for the inevitable pull back
+Bottom line: NVIDIA might prove a must own tech dividend growth stock, BUT only at the right price, so wait for the inevitable pullback

-Don't get me wrong, NVIDIA's potential growth catalysts are numerous and massive, and at the right price I think it's a great long-term dividend growth stock.
+Don't get me wrong, NVIDIA's potential growth catalysts are numerous and massive, and at the right price, I think it's a great long-term dividend growth stock.

-BUT at today's insane valuation there is really no way to justify even opening an opening position in this stock.
-Which is why, while NVIDIA is a must on everyone's watchlist, the time to buy or add is after the inevitable, if unpredictable market correction.
+BUT at today's insane valuation, there is really no way to justify even opening an opening position in this stock.
+Which is why while NVIDIA is a must on everyone's watchlist, the time to buy or add is after the inevitable, if unpredictable market correction.

 Disclosure: I am/we are long QCOM.